conduktor/conduktor-coding-challenge/frontend-developers/README.md

 Conduktor is a software company centered around Apache Kafka.
 Apache Kafka is _basically_ a message broker.
 It forms a _cluster_ composed of many _topics_ containing _data_.

-Conduktor is simplifying how we work with Apache Kafka and how to monitor the systems more visible and more user-friendly.
+Conduktor is simplifying how we work with Apache Kafka and how to monitor the systems more easily and more user-friendly.

 ## Goal: Build a mini-Conduktor